annesin/AstroResearch/README.md

 ## Calculations

   The equations we used, along with our derivations that we used in this program, are explained in `Equations.pdf`.
 The LaTeX file for `Equations.pdf` is also avaliable in `main.tex`.

+  ### StabilityConditions.jl
+  This consists of simple code that calculates the GR and accretion conditions necessary to have an accreting triple system.

+  `Differential(5, 2, 7.2, 0)` takes in a system consisting of a 5 and 2 solar mass objects in the inner binary separated by 7.2 solar radii and returns the amount of time before the paths of these objects starts changing significantly.
+NOTE; the equation here is in terms of semi major axis not separation.
+However, for systems with no eccentricity it remains accurate if separation is used.

+  `lagrangian(3, 3, 1, 20)` evaluates the lagrange points of an otter binary consisting of a 6 solar mass object and a 1 solar mass object.

  ## Credits